Defent/DMS_Exile/README.md

 * "DMS_fnc_SpawnAIVehicle" no longer sets the crew's behavior to "aware".
 * Optimized "DMS_fnc_TargetsKilled".
 * "DMS_explode_onRoadkill" now spawns the mine ON the player that ran the AI over, so damage to the vehicle is guaranteed no matter how fast the vehicle was going.
+* Added some of the latest Exile items and tools.
+* Loot configs for Survival Supplies and Construction Supplies have been split up and made more modular so they're easier to configure.
+* The "bauhaus" mission is now actually guaranteed to spawn construction supplies.
+* The "construction" mission spawns a greater variety and quantity of building supplies (and the supplies aren't hardcoded).